ReverseBitCoders/CastGrabber/README.md

 (Sorry for such crappy condition of the code, i'm new to ruby :) )

 ##Scripts currently available
-* fifVimCasts.rb  Download from vimcasts.org
+* fifVimCasts.rb  Fetch It From vimcasts.org
-* fifRailsCast.rb Download from railscasts.com
+* fifRailsCast.rb Fetch It From railscasts.com

 ## How to use it ##